Cray-HPE/docs-csm/operations/iuf/workflows/management_rollout.md

     with `iuf-prevent-rollout=true` will be rebuilt/upgraded.
 If a list of worker node names is supplied, then those worker nodes will be rebuilt/upgraded.

     **`Note`** We need to make sure at least two worker nodes (iSCSI SBPS targets) are healthy for high availability after completion of all the workers rollout.
    - proceed with next set of worker nodes rollout in a batch, followed by the remaining worker nodes rollout, to prevent impact on compute nodes.
-           - execute Step 6 (LUN assignment verification) at [management rollout of ncn worker nodes](# management_rollout.md#23-ncn-worker-nodes].
+       - execute Step 6 (LUN assignment verification) at [management rollout of ncn worker nodes](#management_rollout.md#23-ncn-worker-nodes] after each batch of worker nodes rollout.

     **Choose one** of the following two options.
 The difference between the options is the `limit-management-rollout` argument, but the two options do the same thing.